How to prepare for and do well in MAT

 For extra practice on multiple choice questions, the TMUA Papers are a good resource to make use of.
 They assess similar material and require the same problem solving skills you see in MAT multiple choice questions.
 However, be careful with the Paper 2’s as some of those questions are less relevant as they require an understanding of Logic.

-You can find all MAT Past Papers here, along with worked solutions and the scores previous candidates achieved who were shortlisted for interview, invited to interview and received an offer from Oxford.
+You can find all MAT Past Papers below, along with worked solutions and the scores previous candidates achieved who were shortlisted for interview, invited to interview and received an offer from Oxford.

-If you are struggling with MAT or if you would like to enhance your efficiency, mathematical intuition and problem-solving techniques for MAT, I offer one-to-one MAT Tuition.
-See here for more information.
+If you would like to enhance your exam technique and mathematical intuition for MAT, I offer one-to-one tuition.
+You can find more information on this here: